China paper says U.S. fans terror by Pakistan attack

 The condemnation in the People's Daily, the main newspaper of China's ruling Communist Party, kept up Beijing's angry words in support of its partner, Pakistan, whose prime minister, Yusuf Raza Gilani, has said that "business as usual" with the United States was over after the attack on Saturday.

-NATO called the killings a "tragic, unintended incident," and U.S. officials said NATO and American investigations will determine what happened in the attack in northwest Pakistan.
+NATO called the killings a "tragic, unintended incident," and U.S. officials said NATO and American investigatons will determine what happened in the attack in northwest Pakistan.

 But the People's Daily said the attack already laid bare deeper problems in the U.S. approach to militant threats.